TURTLE: A C library for an optimistic stepping through a topography: Performances in Monte Carlo simulations

-When integrated in a HEPMC, the \emph{optimistic} method introduces a slow-down w.r.t. to the sole physics processing.
-This slow-down arises from two factors.
-First, computing the geometric step length adds an extra CPU cost at each Monte-Carlo step.
+When integrated in a MC, the ray tracing methods introduce a slowdown w.r.t.~the pure physics processing.
+This slowdown arises from two factors.
+First, computing the geometric step length adds an extra CPU cost at each Monte~Carlo step.
 This factor is common to all geometry navigation methods.
 The \emph{optimistic} and polyhedral mesh methods are designed in order to minimise this cost.
-However, they add a second slow-down factor by increasing the total number of Monte-Carlo steps required for the navigation through the geometry.
+However, they add a second slowdown factor by increasing the total number of Monte~Carlo steps required for the navigation through the geometry.
 Depending on the CPU cost of each step, and the number of added steps, limiting the geometric step length might be worth or not.

-In order to check the performances of the TURTLE library, when integrated in a HEPMC, let us consider a classical problem for muography applications: the computation of the atmospheric $\mu$ flux for each line of sight of the three views previously considered.
-Such a problem is efficiently solved using a reverse Monte-Carlo method, where the particles are tracked backward from the detector to the source.
-The PUMAS\,\cite{PUMAS:GitHub} library provides a backward Monte-Carlo engine for $\mu$ or $\tau$.
+In order to check the performances of the TURTLE library, when integrated in a MC, let us consider a classical problem for muography applications: the computation of the atmospheric $\mu$ flux for each line of sight of the two views previously considered.
+Such a problem is efficiently solved using a reverse Monte~Carlo method, where the particles are tracked backward from the detector to the source.
+Note that even though the Monte~Carlo flow is reversed, the time flow is not.
+Reverse Monte~Carlo is a particular MC sampling method.
+It does nor revert time neither solve an inverse problem.
+In the following we use the words \emph{initial} and \emph{final} w.r.t.~time, i.e.~in their usual meaning.
+The PUMAS\,\cite{PUMAS:GitHub} library provides a reverse Monte~Carlo engine for $\mu$ or $\tau$ implementing the \emph{backward} method.
 Details of the backward method can be found in~\citet{PUMAS:2018}.
-For the present study, version \texttt{0.12.p01} of PUMAS is used, together with a \ics{turtle_stepper}.
-A minimal example of geometry callback for PUMAS, using TURTLE, is provided in appendix~\ref{sec:pumas}.
-The short mode of the stepper is used, i.e. requiring only the \emph{optimistic} stepping distance.
-Indeed, PUMAS transport engine natively accepts both exact and approximate geometric step lengths.
-When a change of medium occurs, PUMAS locates the medium boundary with a binary search, if not already on a boundary.
+For the present study, version \texttt{0.14} of PUMAS is used, together with a \ics{turtle_stepper}.
+PUMAS does not provide geometric primitives and ray tracing as for example Geant4 does.
+Instead the PUMAS transport engine operates on a generic geometry that must be supplied by the \emph{user} as a \ics{pumas_medium_cb} callback.
+This callback must answer to \ics{volume_at} and \ics{distance_to} queries.
+This allows to easily interface arbitrary ray tracers with PUMAS.
+An example of ray tracer integration can be found in the source code of the test suite~\cite{TURTLE_PERFS:GitHub} (function \ics{medium} in file \ics{src/simulator.c}).
+Note that in order to avoid running superfluous ray tracings, the result of the last \ics{distance_to} query is cached.